Victoire/WidgetFormBundle/README.md

 Victoire CMS Form Bundle
 ============

-##What is the purpose of this bundle
+## What is the purpose of this bundle

 This bundle gives you access to the *Form Widget*.
 With this widget, you can install any contact form.

-##Set Up Victoire
+## Set Up Victoire

-If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*
+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/doc/setup.md)*

-##Install the Bundle :
+## Install the Bundle :

 Run the following composer command :

-    php composer.phar require friendsofvictoire/form-widget
+    php composer.phar require victoire/form-widget

-Do not forget to add the bundle in your AppKernel !
+Do not forget to add the bundle in your AppKernel!

     class AppKernel extends Kernel
     {